 For education loans, talk to your bank or private loan provider about financing options.

 You’re taking the first steps towards advancing your education – you’ve got the drive, the determination and the end goal in mind.
 But now you might be thinking about how you’re going to pay for your tuition.

 Art education can be extremely expensive and access to quality instruction often seems unattainable.
 The information below reflects an estimated Tuition cost of a BFA at premiere Art Schools which ranges between $33000-39000 per year (according to the US Department of Education).
 On top of tuition, the estimated cost of attendance for these programs (rooms, boarding, transportation and academic fees) can cost up to $40,000.

 In light of this- CGMA offers the most affordable courses for the quality of education.
 You do not need a college degree to get a job in well known studios since college degrees are not used in assessing skills for employment within the arts.
-Our courses are competitively priced and range between $499 - $998 per course , meanwhile the programs range between $6000- $10,000.
+Our courses are competitively priced and range between $499 - $998 per course , meanwhile the tracks range between $6000- $10,000.
 We understand that access to quality instruction with a flexible schedule is the need of the hour.
-Our courses are offered in an online learning environment with individual feedback from an industry veteran along with live Q&A sessions, one year extended access to course content, Certificates of Completion and dedicated Admissions and Academic Advising teams offering complimentary portfolio reviews and ongoing support to help you reach your goals.
+Our courses are offered in an online learning environment with individual feedback from an industry veteran along with live Q&A sessions, one year extended access to course content, individual course Certificates of Completion and dedicated Admissions and Academic Advising teams offering complimentary portfolio reviews and ongoing support to help you reach your goals.